jqcksn/UPC-Scanning-Gizmo/README.md

 ## Notes

-Requires pygame.
+Requires pygame

-One item code per line in the .txt file.
+One item code per line in the .txt file

-Will warn if no .txt files are found.
+Will warn if no .txt files are found